jasongrimes/hello-docker/README.md

   postgres-data:
 ```

-Start the containers with `docker-compose up`.
+Start the containers with `docker compose up`.

-## Customizing the container images

-The `docker-compose` file above uses the standard official Docker images for `node` and `postgres`.
+This `docker-compose` file uses standard official Docker images for `node` and `postgres`,
+mounts the application source code inside of them,
+and runs the development servers with `npm`.

 To prepare images for production deployment,
 or to add custom operating system packages or other dependencies,